 Bring your bathing suit, or better yet, just wear it out.
 Sunfest is held at the Inlet Lot, so it’s practically right on the beach, and Ocean City can still get pretty hot in September.

 In fact, you’ll find that the water temperature can be warmer in September than it is in July.
 By the second week of September, the water temperature peaks in the mid-70s.
 Once October hits the temperature will fall pretty drastically, so enjoy the warm water while you can and take one last swim of the year.

 Again, the majority of the boardwalk will still be open for business by the time Sunfest hits.
 Most restaurants and nightlife hubs will still be open in Ocean City, too.
 Don’t limit yourself to just the Inlet lot.
 Take advantage of the Sunfest celebration, of course, but during the four days of the festival, you’ll probably want to explore a little outside of the parking lot.

 And who says nothing happens in the off season?
 Besides Sunfest, there are several other events are happening in town that last weekend of September.
-The Art League of Ocean City will host a Sandcastle Home Tour for real estate connoisseurs, a Gem, Mineral and Jewelry Show will take place at the Convention Center, the competitively spirited can participate in a softball game or a treasure hunt on the beach, and there will be an Out of the Darkness Walk benefiting the American Foundation for Suicide Prevention, all between the dates that Sunfest takes place.
+The Art League of Ocean City will host a Sandcastle Home Tour for real estate connoisseurs, a Gem, Mineral and Jewelry Show will take place at the Convention Center, the competitively spirited can participate in a treasure hunt on the beach, all between the dates that Sunfest takes place.